-Lead the group through some processing of this information by having them pick 2-3 methods or tools and design a reflection component for a program (individually, in pairs, or in small groups - using a real or sample scenario if necessary).
+You can then lead the group through some processing of this information by having them design a reflection component for a program (individually, in pairs, or in small groups - using a real or sample scenario if necessary).

-You can also lead the group in a brainstorm or sharing of additional reflection activities.
+You can also lead the group in a brainstorm of additional reflection activities.